WOT Safe Surfing Tool

 Although all common web browsers have some kind of web reputation checking built in, none of those is giving any security information while you are searching for something on Google, Yahoo, Bing or other search engines.

 Furthermore, with URL shortening services such as bit.ly, you do not really know whether the link you're clicking on Facebook or Twitter is safe.

 Fortunately, there is a good and free program that handles all this mess - Web Of Trust Safe Surfing Tool (aka WOT Safe Browsing Tool or just WOT).
-It allows blocking malicious sites, provides protection on major search engines, shows ratings for links on Facebook and Twitter (including shortened links), and it works in all major web browsers (Internet Explorer, Chrome, Firefox, Safari and Opera) and operating systems (Microsoft Windows, Linux and OS X).
+It blocks malicious and suspicious web sites, shows ratings for links on major search engines, Facebook and Twitter (including shortened links), and it works in all major web browsers (Internet Explorer, Chrome, Firefox, Safari and Opera) and operating systems (Microsoft Windows, Linux and OS X).

 You can even synchronize your WOT preferences across different browsers and devices if you sign in to your WOT account - for example, you will then have the same settings both in Internet Explorer at work and Mozilla Firefox at home.

 You do need to install WOT Safe Surfing Tool for every browser you have installed on your PC or device.